[Mandela's

 We ourselves to the construction of a complete Just and peace

-1] On 18th, 1918 Divine brings what life needs, a great king That tried to make peace, fight beasts and make Prior to needs might lay the great things [?] brands maker, But later on he reform his life to major In a time where no one the meaning of lovin' neighbor Born to take the world by storm Mother Nature was the name given By a school teacher by the age Cause of racism and his African I guess it stayed with him, not just the alias, the And soon the man emerged in tune with planet He a move to Johannesburg under the dark sky He realized being free would cost him his due to the Apartheid
+1] On 18th, 1918 Divine brings what life needs, a great king tried to make peace, fight beasts and make means Prior to their needs lay the great things [?] brands maker, But later on he reform his to something major In a time where no one the meaning of lovin' neighbor Born to the world by storm like Mother Nature was the name given By a teacher by the age seven Cause of racism and his African I guess it stayed him, not just the alias, the pain And soon the man emerged in tune planet Earth He made a move to Johannesburg under the sky He realized being would cost him his life due to the Apartheid

-It's a long road to freedom, let's take a walk It's a long road to freedom, let's a long walk
+It's a long to freedom, let's take a long walk It's a long to freedom, let's take a long walk

-2] Trapped in a that'll mistreat 'em and mislead 'em He know it's a walk to freedom He went to the best college as he got his to studied law for knowledge, he studied more By his he joined the ANC Years later chief of the NDC, MVP [?] to expose the soldier where he go he hear Shosholoza He power, there's a lot of 'em So now the government is 'em, plotting on stopping 'em So put him under observation So the oppresors his operations Knowing the power that be it's Instead of street he tried to teach 'em to be righteous But the chief of went underground And formed the [?] way to peace
+2] Trapped in a system mistreat 'em and mislead 'em He know it's a long to freedom He went to the best college as he got his to studied law Hungry for knowledge, he studied By his mid-twenties he the ANC Years later chief of the NDC, MVP [?] to expose the soldier Every where he go he hear He power, there's a lot of 'em So now the government is 'em, plotting on stopping 'em So they put him under So the oppresors outlawed his Knowing the power that be it's of street riots he tried to teach 'em to be righteous But the chief of violence underground And formed the [?] way to peace

-3] I guess he got of it He got an army to specialize in warfare To stop the self-orientated authorities, before trouble here They charged him with conspiracy to overthrow the I guess defending it would the case Being locked without proof would ever size the They they'd kill him by giving him life This only made him than life Every moment more noble, the more loyal Then the went global, the storm is more royal The world wait to see him on his release He gave 27 years of freedom for his Finally free to complete the He won the prize, beat Apartheid to see democracy Some say heaven sent, yeah, evident South first black president Salute, pay and pay your respects Cause he doe human rights 'til the day of his death Nelson Mandela, in peace But may your legacy forever and ever
+3] I he got enough of it He got an army to specialize in warfare To stop the authorities, wanted before trouble here They charged him with to overthrow the government I guess it would legitimize the case Being locked without proof ever size the hate They thought they'd him by giving him life This only made him bigger life Every moment more noble, the movement loyal Then the went global, the storm is more royal The world wait to see him on his release He gave 27 of freedom for his beliefs Finally free to the prophecy He won the peace prize, beat to see democracy Some say heaven sent, yeah, that's South Africa's black president Salute, pay homage and pay respects Cause he fought doe human rights 'til the day of his Mandela, rest in peace But may your legacy live and ever